Ready to freshen your kitchen for spring? I’m sharing 5 easy ways to breathe new life into this hard-working space.

 Are you still burning or diffusing winter-scented candles or aromatherapy blends?
 Time to replace them with fresh and energizing scents like citrus, mint or soft florals.
 Be sure to look for non-toxic options if you’re going the candle route and 100% natural oils for your diffuser.

 Ahhh… Feels so much better, doesn’t it?
-Simple changes that make a world of difference!
+It’s the simple changes that make a world of difference!

 Here’s hoping spring is here to stay :)